On abelian points of varieties intersecting subgroups in a torus: Preliminaries

 \begin{definition} The non-anomalous $s$-part of $X$ is and we denote $X^{oa}=X^{oa,\dim X}$. \end{definition} In \cite{BMZ1}, it was proved the density of such set. \begin{lemma}\cite{BMZ1} $X^{oa}$ is a Zariski open subset of $X$. \end{lemma} We aim to intersect varieties with algebraic subgroups of the torus, thus we use the following notation \begin{definition} Let $d$ be a non-negative integer.
 We denote the union of all algebraic subgroups of $\mathbb{G}_m^n$ of codimension at least $d$ ( or dimension at most $n-d$) by

 \end{definition} The following result was in part initially conjectured by Bombieri, Masser and Zannier \cite{BMZ1} and proved by Habegger (2009)\cite{Hab}, together with the subsequent Lemma.
 They play a crucial role in the verification of the present conclusions. \begin{lemma}\cite[Bounded Height Theorem]{Hab} Let $G= \mathbb{G}_m^n$ and let $X \subset G$ be an irreducible closed subvariety defined over $\bar{\mathbb{Q}}$.
-Then the height is bounded from above on $X^{oa,s}\cap \mathcal{G}^{[s]}$.\end{lemma} \begin{lemma}\cite{Hab} Under the conditions of Lemma \ref{boundedheight}, is finite. \end{lemma} Maurin \cite{M} obtained a height bound when the algebraic subgroups are enlarged by a finitely generated subgroup. \begin{lemma}\cite{M} Under the conditions of Lemma \ref{boundedheight}, let $\Gamma \subset G(\overline{\mathbb{Q}})$ be a finitely generated subgroup which is a coordinate product of $n$ finitely generated multiplicative subgroups in $\mathbb{G}_m$.
-Then has uniformly bounded height. \end{lemma} In order to work with connected algebraic subgroups, the following special concept for lattices and its properties will be useful. \begin{definition} We say that a free lattice $\mathcal{L}= \sum_{j=1}^r \mathbb{Z} (a_{1j},...,a_{nj})$ in $ \mathbb{Z}^n$ is \textit{primitive} if the gcd of the $r\times r$-minors of the matrix $(a_{ij})_{i,j}$ is 1, or equivalently if $\mathbb{Q}\mathcal{L} \cap \mathbb{Z}^n=\mathcal{L}$, according to \cite[Proposition 4.2]{Z}. \end{definition} In fact, it turns out that primitive lattices characterize connected algebraic subgroups. \begin{lemma}\cite[Corollary 4.5]{Z} Let $H$ be an algebraic subgroup of $\mathbb{G}_m^n$.
+Then the height is bounded from above on $X^{oa,s}\cap \mathcal{G}^{[s]}$.\end{lemma} \begin{lemma}\cite{Hab} Under the conditions of Lemma \ref{boundedheight}, is finite. \end{lemma} In order to work with connected algebraic subgroups, the following special concept for lattices and its properties will be useful. \begin{definition} We say that a free lattice $\mathcal{L}= \sum_{j=1}^r \mathbb{Z} (a_{1j},...,a_{nj})$ in $ \mathbb{Z}^n$ is \textit{primitive} if the gcd of the $r\times r$-minors of the matrix $(a_{ij})_{i,j}$ is 1, or equivalently if $\mathbb{Q}\mathcal{L} \cap \mathbb{Z}^n=\mathcal{L}$, according to \cite[Proposition 4.2]{Z}. \end{definition} In fact, it turns out that primitive lattices characterize connected algebraic subgroups. \begin{lemma}\cite[Corollary 4.5]{Z} Let $H$ be an algebraic subgroup of $\mathbb{G}_m^n$.
 Then there exists a free lattice $\mathcal{L}= \sum_{j=1}^r \mathbb{Z} (a_{1j},...,a_{nj})$ such that $H$ is defined by the equations and $H$ is connected if and only if $\mathcal{L}$ is primitive. \end{lemma} In higher dimensions, we will also make use of a way to find small bases for integer lattices as stated below. \begin{lemma} \cite[Lemma 1]{HB} Let $\cL\subseteq \Z^d$ be a lattice of rank $m$.
 Then $\cL$ has a basis $\vec{b}_1,\ldots,\vec{b}_m$ such that, for each $\vec{x}\in \cL$, we may write

 with

 We also have

 \end{lemma} In our context, it is natural to consider the following modification of Definition \ref{defcosetunion}: \begin{definition} Let $d$ be a non-negative integer.
 We define